grafana/grafana/docs/sources/datasources/prometheus/configure-prometheus-data-source.md

 ## Configuration options

-Following is a list of configuration options for Prometheus.
+The following is a list of configuration options for Prometheus.

 The first option to configure is the name of your connection: